tarlepp/symfony-flex-backend/README.md

 # Installation
 ### 1. Clone repository
-Use your favorite IDE and get checkout from git OR just use following command
+Use your favorite IDE and get checkout from GitHub or just use following command
 ```bash
 $ git clone https://github.com/tarlepp/symfony-flex-backend.git
 ```